airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/3rd-party-apps-integrations/autopilot-crm-integration-with-eleapi.md

 ### Use Case

-This integration facilitates the transfer of lead details captured by your eleapi to Autopilot CRM, streamlining your lead management process.
+This integration facilitates the transfer of lead details captured by your EleApi to Autopilot CRM, streamlining your lead management process.

 ### Prerequisites